 Oxyrhynchus is a city in Egypt on a branch of the Nile, about 185 miles south of Alexandria.
 The papyri were in the town trash heaps (or "middens"), which provided ideal conditions (dry and anaerobic) for preservation.

-Glaucon and Adeimantus have been silent, but now that the discussion in Book I has ended unsatisfactorily, they are disappointed with the outcome.
-Glaucon challenges Socrates not just to drive his interlocutors into contradiction, as he has done thus far, but to demonstrate once and for all that the just life really is better than the unjust life.
+Most of the Oxyrhynchus Papyri are from excavations (1896 to 1907) that Bernard Grenfell and Authur Hunt undertook on behalf of the Egypt Exploration Society.
+Glaucon and Adeimantus had been silent in Book I, but now that the discussion with Thrasymachus has ended unsatisfactorily, they are disappointed with the outcome.
+As we saw in the prior lecture, they challenge Socrates not just to drive his interlocutors into contradiction, as he has done in the discussion thus far with Polemarchus and Thrasymachus, but to demonstrate once and for all that the just life really is better than the unjust life.

 Socrates accepts the challenge and tries to meet it in the remaining books of the Republic.